shipshapecode/website-nuxt/content/blog/posts/2022-09-14-supabase-expo-password-reset.md

 # Why

-When doing doing some greenfield work with a native application and [Supabase](https://supabase.com/) there was not an easy way to set usesr's passwords without having a way to handle the redirect back from supabase.
+When doing some greenfield work with a native application and [Supabase](https://supabase.com/) there was not an easy way to set users' passwords without having a way to handle the redirect back from Supabase.

 # What

-The script found in the snippet below allows us to set a a password for a live email that we have access to that has been added to our supabase instace.
+The script found in the snippet below allows us to set a password for a live email that we have access to that has been added to our supabase instance.

 # How

 The [supabase-js](https://github.com/supabase/supabase-js) provides the [passwordResetForEmail function](https://supabase.com/docs/reference/javascript/auth-api-resetpasswordforemail).

-Normally you're server call's this when a passwored rest is attempted, the user recevies an email with a URL with a password reset token.
+Normally your server call's this when a password reset is attempted, the user receives an email with a URL with a password reset token.

-The link in the email takes us a supabase URL which then redirects us back to our.
+The link in the email takes us to a supabase URL which then redirects us back to our server.

 ```javascript